marziamura/blog/src/content/posts/oneFakeNews.md

 As I was going through my morning fitness routine and listening, as I sometimes do, to the Italian broadcaster “Rai Radio 2”, I nearly fell off the elliptical machine as they announced:
-## "Women that have more sex are smarter, study shows."
+<p style="font-size:25px; font-style:italic"> Women that have more sex are smarter, study shows. </p>

 As it so happened, I had just read the articles they were referring to, and just before you get too excited, women, it did not say that.
 Not even remotely.